pursuit-curriculum/unit-front-end-web-development/forms-with-events/readme.md

 console.log(paragraph.textContent);
 ```

 This will not work for form fields.
-Instead, to access the value of a form field you should use the `.value` property.
+Instead, to access the value of a form field, you should use the `.value` property.
 This will return the current value of the form field.
-In the case of text inputs, this means returning whatever has been typed inside of the field.
+In the case of text inputs, this means returning whatever has been typed inside the field.

 ```html
 <!-- index.html -->